The DUP’s actual problem is everybody’s actual problem?

-To answer my own rhetorical question, it is simply because cannot bear to be in government (because it loses them votes, rather than grows them).
+To answer my own rhetorical question, it is simply because they cannot bear to be in government (because it loses them votes, rather than grows them).
 For most of their fifty plus years they were oppositionist.

 The elder Paisley he made a good fist of at least looking like they enjoyed the trappings of power.
 But according to insiders at the time, although the atmosphere was good, nothing was getting done.